tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you make a skill check, if your bonus for that check is +1 or +0, you gain a +2 bonus for your skill bonus instead (if your bonus is +2 or higher, this ring has no effect).

 **Quirk:** Talks as though they know everything.

 ---

+#### Minor Illusions

+Standard Action

+_Recharge 11+:_ This ring changes appearance depending on which finger it is worn on.
+You turn invisible until you take any action or until the end of the battle.
+While invisible, enemies have a 50% chance to miss you completely.
+As an at-will quick action, you can also create and maintain small illusions hovering above the palm of your hand.

+**Quirk:** Over-complicate your plans.

+---

+#### Minor Transmutation

+A number of times per day equal to the highest modifier of your Int, Wis, or Cha

+This ring is made of many twisted bands of different materials.
+Pass your hand over a small object to transform it in a minor way (e.g., a rag into a silk handkerchief, a copper coin into a gold coin, a blank parchment into a map, an iron nail into a key).
+Transformations last up to an hour.

+**Quirk:** Sarcastic.

+---